moderndatacompany/dataos.info/docs/resources/cluster.md

 # Cluster

-In DataOS, a Cluster is a Primitive/resource that encompasses a set of computational resources and configurations used to run data engineering and analytics tasks.
+In DataOS, a Cluster is a fundamental Resource that encompasses a set of computational resources and configurations used to run data engineering and analytics tasks.
 A Cluster is powered by a [Compute](./compute.md), another resource which provides the necessary processing power for the workloads executed on the Cluster.

 <aside style="padding:15px; border-radius:5px;">